 The "alternatives" are the "budget Grados"; the Audio Technica OC-9 (a new version, the MLII, is now available which may be a lot better); and, if you can trust the seller, a good used cartridge, which may be the best choice.
 (A "Secret": Most audiophiles take serious care of their cartridges.)

 Look for the latest "budget models" from NAD, Rotel, Oppo and Parasound.
-Their more expensive models should usually be avoided, but last years models, at used or "sale" prices, are the best value.
+Their more expensive models, with the important exception of Oppo, should usually be avoided, but last years models, at used or "sale" prices, are the best value.
 All the Musical Fidelity models I've heard have been impressive, but more expensive.
 Look for them used only.

 The AH Tjoeb costs a little more, but it has a tube output stage.
 The MSB Link, basic model, is the best value in DAC's, period.
 It is also upgradeable in steps.
 The Yamaha CDX-390 was a superb value.
 The Marantz CD-63 SE was also special.
 Important: Avoid all "carousels".